-Throughout 2017, MemoryFoamMattress.Org (MFM) has been conducting an online survey on the use of electronic devices before going to bed.
+Throughout 2017, MemoryFoamMattress.org (MFM) has been conducting an online survey on the use of electronic devices before going to bed.
 It is an anonymous survey, hosted and powered by Survey Monkey.
-This means that MFM does not know who participated in the survey.
-We only know how Number x answered the questions.
+This means that we do not know who participated in the survey.
+We only know how each anonymous participant has answered the questions.
 So far 31 people have participated.

-Titled Screen vs. No Screen, this survey has just four questions:
+The Screen vs. No Screen survey has just four questions:

 - What kind of electronics do you use before bed?

 - How much time do you use a screen device before bed?

 - How long before bed do you stop using your screen device?